Fee waivers for PSAT/NMSQT

 There is a limited quantity of fee waivers available for each test administration, so schools should request fee waivers early and estimate their needs carefully to ensure an equitable distribution of waivers.
-Fee waivers are allocated on a first-come, first-served basis and may not be available after June 28.
+Fee waivers for the 2014 PSAT/NMSQT are allocated on a first-come, first-served basis and may not be available after June 30, 2014.
 It is the responsibility of the PSAT/NMSQT Coordinator to request and receive confirmation of the needed quantity of fee waivers.
 See the FAQs below for assistance in requesting fee waivers.

 Primary College Board Fee-Waiver Eligibility Criteria

 Juniors who are either enrolled in or eligible to participate in the Federal Free or Reduced Price Lunch program (FRPL) qualify to receive a fee waiver.
 Schools participating in new federal programs such as Community Eligibility may not be able to use the federal FRPL program criterion to identify and verify individual student fee-waiver eligibility.
 However, there are several other criteria or indicators which are still valid to confirm eligibility for PSAT/NMSQT fee-waiver benefits.
 The College Board plans to provide additional resources to support schools in transition to the new federal programs.

 Alternative Fee-Waiver Eligibility Indicators

 If a junior is not enrolled in the FRPL program, or their enrollment status cannot be easily determined, counselors can use the following list of additional indicators to determine student eligibility to receive a College Board fee-waiver: